majewsky/blog-data/posts/argh-pm.md

     string: 1.7.0-7.fc26
 ```

+Each relation is split into three fields: the other package's name and version, and some flags.
+Now if this were a
-If this were a Debian package, this part would look like
+Debian package, this part would look like

 ```